awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Default value on Windows: `false`
 Whether to enable Spot Instance draining for the container instance\.
 When true, if the container instance receives a Spot interruption notice, then the agent sets the instance status to `DRAINING`, which gracefully shuts down and replaces all tasks running on the instance that are part of a service\.
 It is recommended that this be set to true when using Spot Instances\.
 For more information, see [Container instance draining](container-instance-draining.md)\.

-`ECS_ENABLED_GPU_SUPPORT`
+`ECS_ENABLE_GPU_SUPPORT`
 Example values: `true`
 Default value on Linux: `false`
 Default value on Windows: `n/a`
-Whether you GPU\-enabled container instances\.
+Whether you use container instances with GPU support\.
 This parameter is specified for the agent\.
 You must also configure your task definitions for GPU\.
 For more information, see [Working with GPUs on Amazon ECS](ecs-gpu.md)\.

 `ECS_LOG_ROLLOVER_TYPE`
 Example values: `size`, `hourly`